AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 Format: `deletelesson DAY INDEX`

-* Deletes the lesson of the specific `DAY` at the specified `INDEX`
+* Deletes the lesson of the specific `DAY` at the specified `INDEX`.
 * The index refers to the index number shown in the displayed lesson list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `deletelesson TUE` brings up a filtered list of lessons of the day 'TUE'.
+* `deletelesson TUE` brings up a filtered list of lessons of the day `TUE`.
 Following that with `deletelesson TUE 2` deletes the 2nd lesson in that list.

+### Filtering students by lesson : `filter`

+Shows a list of all students that are a part of the specified lesson.

+Format: `filter l/DAY INDEX`

+* Filters the list of students that are part of the lesson at `INDEX` when filtered by `DAY`.
+* `filter l/DAY` displays the list of all lessons on the specified `DAY`.
+* The lesson at `INDEX` in this list is taken to be the specified lesson for reference when filtering the students list.

+Examples:
+* `filter l/Mon` brings up a filtered list of lessons of the day `MON`.
+Following that with `filter l/Mon 2` brings up a filtered list of students who are a part of the lesson at index `2` in the filtered lesson list.

+### Filtering lessons by student : `filter`

+Shows a list of all lessons that contain the specified student.

+Format: `filter s/NAME INDEX`

+* Filters the list of lessons that contain the student at `INDEX` when filtered by `NAME`.
+* `filter s/NAME` displays the list of all students with the specified `NAME`.
+* The student at `INDEX` in this list is taken to be the specified student for reference when filtering the lessons list.

+Examples:
+* `filter s/John` brings up a filtered list of students containing the name `John`.
+Following that with `filter s/John 2` brings up a filtered list of lessons containing the student at index `2` in the filtered student list.

 ### Exiting the program : `exit`